neilg63/imageFitCover/README.md

 imageFitCover
 =============

 This simple jQuery plugin lets you scale images to fit within their container element, as specified for the new CSS <em><a href="http://dev.w3.org/csswg/css-images-3/#the-object-fit" rel="external">object-fit: cover</a></em> property.
 It should work in all modern browsers that do not yet support <em>object-fit</em> natively and is compatible with jQuery 1.7+ and 2.*.
+This has the same effect as using <em>background-size: cover<em> with background images, but lets you use <em>img</em> tags and the new picture module instead.

 <p>A  <a href="http://multifaceted.info/demos/image-fit-cover/demo/index.html">simple demo</a> shows you the desired effect</p>